 Practical reality of small balances

-Most PNA balances at death are small, typically $0 to $2,000, kept below the Medicaid resource limit ($2,000 for ABD recipients) during life.
+Most PNA balances at death are small, because a resident's countable resources are kept below the Medicaid resource limit (commonly $2,000 for an aged, blind, or disabled recipient) during life.
 Common dispositions:

 Estate recovery treatment